plasma-group/pigi/packages/docs/src/spec/src/03-client/transaction-generation.rst

      methodId,
      parameters
    ])

-   const privateKey = '0x...'
-   const signature = sign(unsignedTransaction, privateKey)

-Finally, we can combine everything to create the full transaction:
+Finally, we need to generate a valid *witness* for this transaction. ``SimpleOwnership`` requires a signature from the previous owner over the whole encoded transaction (except, of course, the signature itself) as a witness:

 .. code-block:: typescript

-   const witness = abi.encode(['bytes'], [signature])
+   const key = '0x...'
-   const signedTransaction = unsignedTransaction + witness
+   const witness = sign(transaction, key)

-We now have a correctly formed transaction that can be sent to the operator for inclusion.
+We now have everything we need to send this transaction off to the operator!

 ..
 References